frederic-perez/AmE-dictionary/data/idioms.md

 __beautiful people__ Stylish, glamorous, and often wealthy people admired by others. _I wish we were as cool as them—man, they are really the beautiful people._
 __beauty is in the eye of the beholder__ Different people have different opinions about what or who is beautiful.
 __beauty queen__ A woman who has won, or looks as if she could win, a beauty pageant. _When that beauty queen walked in, everyone’s heads turned._
-__beauty sleep__ Sleep that helps one to look refreshed and attractive.
+__beauty sleep__ :two: Sleep that helps one to look refreshed and attractive.
 Usually said humorously.
 __become second nature (to one)__
 __bedrock__ __1__ _n_ Fundamentals; solid facts. _Let’s get down to bedrock and quit wasting time._ __2__ _mod_ Fundamental. _You’ve been avoiding the bedrock issues all your life._
-__beef up__ :four: To increase something, often in strength. _With all these protestors here, we definitely need to beef up security._ _My boyfriend has been going to the gym every day for months in hopes of beefing up his frame._
+__beef up__ :five: To increase something, often in strength. _With all these protestors here, we definitely need to beef up security._ _My boyfriend has been going to the gym every day for months in hopes of beefing up his frame._
 __beekeeping age__ A slang phrase that refers to a middle age range and is usually used specifically to describe an attractive older man, as in _Mark’s dad is in his beekeeping age._
 __been there, done that__ :three::hammer:
 __beer money__ A small amount of money that somebody earns or is allowed to spend, for example on beer. _Singing in bars keeps him in beer money._